-You dread filling the sink basin because you know when you release the stopper it’s going to take a long time to drain.
-And that just reminds you that you’ve got an untreated clog.
+You dread filling the sink basin because you know when you release the stopper, it’s going to take a long time to drain.
+And that reminds you that you’ve got an untreated clog.

-It may start out slow so you barely notice it, but inside the accumulation of dirt, soap residue, and hair all can contribute to that slow drain.
-And it won’t get better on it’s own.
+It may start slow, so you barely notice it, but inside the accumulation of dirt, soap residue, and hair, all can contribute to that slow drain.
+And it won’t get better on its own.

 So what causes those slow drains?